 Importance of Keeping Your Bedding Clean

 Your bedding might look clean, but the reality may surprise you.
 Most bedding is covered in oils, cosmetics, bacteria and germs.
 Even microscopic dust mites that feed on our dead skin cells can be found in our bedding.
 Sometimes our bedding even attracts pests like bedbugs.
 All of those germs and materials that you can’t see can cause problems like illnesses, immune system problems and even asthma attacks.
-Cleaning your bedding on a regular basis, and storing your bedding properly, can prevent these problems.
+Cleaning your bedding regularly, and storing your bedding properly, can prevent these problems.

 Hygiene and Health

-Your personal hygiene and health is impacted by the cleanliness of your sheets and bedding.
+Your hygiene and health are impacted by the cleanliness of your sheets and bedding.
 Below are some problems you may experience if your sheets are not properly cleaned: